ilancoulon/optim_area_polyg/README.md

 This can be opened with Eclipse and the class AreaOptimizer can be launched with the name of any file in the **data** directory as a first argument.

+You can read details about our implementation and its results in the [PDF report](https://github.com/ilancoulon/optim_area_polyg/blob/master/report.pdf).